tuyojr/learningPython/README.md

-## My Python codes
+## MY PYTHON CODES.

-This repository contains all the code I wrote during practice for Python and helped me earn a certificate from Udemy.
+This repository contains all the code I wrote during practice for Python which helped me earn a certificate from Udemy.
 There are some other codes in the repository that were copied online for learning purposes.